 Dave didn’t agree with the artificial division of the strikes over pensions and the what the UCU terms the “Four Fights”: “I don’t understand the ins and outs of the union’s tactics.
 To me it feels a bit like divide-and-conquer.”

-- UCU university reballots confirm members’ lack of confidence in the union
+- UK: UCU university reballots confirm members’ lack of confidence in the union

 - UK university workers begin strikes against attacks on pensions, pay and conditions—Unite education workers and students!
 Build rank and file committees!

 - UK university staff strike to defend pay, terms and pensions

 - University and College Union sells out UK lecturers strike

 - UCU Left aids union sabotage of fight at the University of Liverpool